The secret to brand recognition: effective brand guidelines

 As Aristotle said, ‘the whole is greater than the sum of its parts.’
 Your brand is the whole.
 The elements of your marketing strategy are the parts that must combine to achieve the same end goal: to tell the world who you are and why you’re important.

-You can initiate the best email marketing campaign and series of blog posts, but if they don’t align with each other and with your brand, it will jar.
-An inconsistent brand experience not only weakens your marketing efforts - it promotes distrust among your customers.
+You can initiate the best email marketing campaign and series of blog posts, but if they don’t align with each other and with your brand, it won't land with your audience.
+An inconsistent brand experience not only weakens your marketing efforts, it promotes distrust among your customers.

 A study into the impact of inconsistency on brand loyalty showed that consumers lost trust for their favourite brands if they noticed something was different.
 Since it costs more to attract new customers than it does to nurture existing ones, no company wants to lose its loyal fans.